monsoonmaelstrom/book2/book2.md

 “I don’t know,” I answer softly.
 “I want to go throw rocks at shit,” I admit.
 But like the tents, there are no bottles to throw rocks at.
 There aren’t even any rocks unless I want to waste energy digging them out of the dirt.

-There’s not much to say to that, so Liam only nods, and we sit around the fire in silence.
+There’s not much to say to that, so Liam simply nods, and we sit around the fire in silence.
 I would just as soon keep walking until we get to Branton, even if expending the energy to do so would be stupid.
 The fact that the others can’t is the only thing really stopping me.

 ### 11 - Pepper ^^1900 words ^^

 The next morning Lisette doesn’t wake up.
 She’s breathing and her pulse is fine, so I’m not too concerned about it.
-I’m just annoyed.
+I’m merely annoyed.
 We can’t afford to lose an entire day, or however long it’s going to take, waiting for her to wake up.

 “We’re going to have to carry her,” I tell the others.